Naresh-doniparti/Microservices/README.md

 starters.
 Since microservices has a distributed architecture, there can be many microservices, and each microservice can have many instances, each microservice can communicate with multiple microservices.
-Since, there are a lot of components involved, things could go wrong unless it is monitored properly.
-With the help of the tools that spring cloud provides we can maintain the project much cleaner and much reliable way.
+Since, there are a lot of components involved, things could go wrong unless it is monitored properly, With the help of the tools that spring cloud provides we can maintain the project much cleaner and much reliable way.

 ## Eureka (Service discovery)